Rofikkernel/myturnip/README.md

 - There will be manual releases Debug Build with the help of github-actions.

 ### Notes;
-- Apps and games in magisk hidelist/denylist will not able to access turnip driver
+- Apps and games in magisk hidelist/denylist will not able to access turnip driver, other workarround in progress
 - Make sure you are not using SkiaVK.

 ### How to build locally?